-The library offers hard and electronic copies of academic texts and research literature.
+Adequate sources of information of students are available.
+There is a library which offers hard and electronic copies of academic texts.
 We were not able to visit the University because of the pandemic consequently we did not manage to have a hands-on experience of assessing the full extent of physical resources and teaching materials (books, textbooks, scientific journals and databases, etc.) available to support the programme.
 From discussions we had with the programme team and documentation that we were shown it appears that these seem to be adequate.